hamidrezasattari/applied-python-machine-learning-book/chapter09/README.md

 ******************************************

-#To run a Tensorflow program and view  graphin TensorBoard
+# To run a Tensorflow graph and view it in TensorBoard

 #Go to this chapter folder